polichtm/MCW-Azure-Stack/Whiteboard design session/WDS student guide - Azure Stack.md

 1. The Customer Data SQL Server database cannot be hosted in the public cloud.

-1. Contoso staff is already stretched thin, so minimizing patching of systems and day-to-day management is very important.
+1. Contoso will have a very limited staff to manage the US based operations, so minimizing patching of systems and day-to-day management is very important.

 1. Having to manage multiple environments is bound to increase administrative overhead.
 Is there really a consistent approch we can use in hybrid scenarios?